 For those planning to join in the fun, Patriots Point recently announced an "early bird ticket option" for anyone who may want to be part of a live audience during the broadcast of The Today Show from the flight deck of the USS Yorktown.

 The parking lot will open by 6 am, and the first 200 people in line at 6:30 am will be able to purchase their admission ticket for "Eclipse on a Warship" and board the USS Yorktown immediately.
 Here's a look at the day's schedule:

 According to the National Aeronautics and Space Administration (NASA), Patriots Point is located within the path of totality.
 The path, which stretches from Oregon to Charleston Harbor, is where the moon will completely cover the sun.
 The USS Yorktown is expected to be in the dark around 2:46 p.m.

-Space inspired children’s activities will be offered by the Patriots Point Institute of History, Science and Technology, and NASA’s livestream coverage of the eclipse will be broadcast on a 20-foot projection screen in the Yorktown’s hangar deck.
+Several children’s activities will be offered by the Patriots Point Institute of History, Science and

 The USS Yorktown is forever connected to the U.S. space program.
 In December 1968, the ship’s crew recovered the Apollo 8 space capsule after it splashed down in the Pacific Ocean.
 The Apollo 8 astronauts were the first to orbit the moon and return to Earth.

 Click here for more information on the event.